 For me, that Parks and recreation theme is right up there with Pete Moore’s 1968 classic Asteroid, or should I say the Pearl and Dean intro—a relic of bygone days when people went to a dark place called “the cinema”.
 (In the pre-mobile age, they couldn’t even say “I’m in a dark place at the moment”.)

 Asteroid belongs well just after the style so effectively parodied at the opening of Monty Python’s Away from it all.
 And it shows that we too can learn additive rhythms—in this case, 3+3+2.
+We might set the repeated ambiguous ascending opening phrase to “I’ve got rhythm”.

 If historical musicology is your bag, you can compare various versions over time—from the classic

 through the 90s’ version, to the 2006 creation.
-The latter (at 2’16”) seems positively Wagnerian in its expansiveness; with our attention-span long conditioned to a quick burst, it takes some getting used to.
+The latter (at all of 2’16”) seems positively Wagnerian in its expansiveness; with our attention-span long conditioned to a quick burst, it takes some getting used to.

 I note online comments on the BBC news report on the story: